 This may also be why 18 months is when most children begin to develop language skills.
 Language demands, “a theory of the self as distinct from other people, and a theory of the self from the point of view of one’s conversational partners,” cognitive scientist Elizabeth Bates wrote in 1990.

 Stage 4 (2 to 3 Years): The Ups and Downs of Object Permanence

 The next few years are developmentally awkward, as perhaps best captured by Jennifer, the 3-year-old who wondered why her image was wearing her clothes.
 Rochan calls this the “Me-But-Not-Me” dilemma.
 On the road to full self-awareness, toddlers begin to identify the image in the mirror as “self” but still frequently revert to seeing the image as an odd third-person version of self.
 That can be hard to grasp (and a bit terrifying to imagine).
 But it means that if the researchers had asked Jennifer who she saw in the mirror, she would have probably said “me.”
 And yet, if asked to describe three figures in the mirror, she might have responded “Mommy, Daddy, and Jennifer.”

 Stage 4 (“permanence”) comes slowly.
 “They appear to still oscillate between an awareness of the self and an awareness of seeing someone else facing them,” Rochat writes.

-That, right there, is self-awareness in a nutshell: that’s a mirror (Level 1), there’s a person in it (Level 2), that person is me (Level 3), that person is going to be me forever (Level 4), and everyone else can see it (Level 5).
+That, right there, is self-awareness in a nutshell: That’s a mirror (Level 1); there’s a person in it (Level 2); that person is me (Level 3); that person is going to be me forever (Level 4); and everyone else can see it (Level 5).

-Queue your five-year-old’s first existential crisis.
+Cue your 5-year-old’s first existential crisis.